cassidyjames/dippi/README.md

 Dippi has also been made unofficially available via the AUR for Arch Linux under the name `dippi`.

-A community-built and -maintained Flatpak is available on [Flathub](https://flathub.org/).
+A community-built and -maintained Flatpak will be made available on [Flathub](https://flathub.org/) after [flathub/flathub#226](https://github.com/flathub/flathub/pull/226) is merged.
+Do keep in mind that the app may not look or work as well without the elementary stylesheet.

 ## Special Thanks